-Louise Gullifer teaches law at both undergraduate and graduate level for the College and for the University.
+Louise Gullifer is the Rouse Ball Chair of English Law at the University of Cambridge.
+She has tought law at both undergraduate and graduate level for HMC and for the University of Oxford.
 She practised at the Commercial Bar for a number of years as a tenant of 3 Verulam Buildings before becoming an academic.
 She is involved in many research projects in the area of commercial law, and, in particular, secured transactions.
 She is Director of the Commercial Law Centre at Harris Manchester, a research centre focusing on all aspects of national and international commercial law.
 She has strong links with legal practice and is a Bencher of Gray’s Inn.
 She was elected a member of the International Insolvency Institute in 2016 and has been appointed Professor of International Commercial Law at the School of Law at Radboud University in Nijmegen, The Netherlands, with effect from January 1, 2017.
 This is one of the temporary chairs of the Business and Law Research Centre at the Radboud University.

 Louise has edited and co-authored many of the leading texts on secured financing and personal property: some of these are listed below.
 She is particularly involved in the reform of the law relating to secured financing.
 She is Executive Director of the Secured Transactions Law Reform Project, which involves academics, practitioners and policy makers in looking at the need for and shape of future reform, and is the UK delegate to UNCITRAL Working Group VI, which is drafting a Model Law on Secured Transactions for use in law reform around the world.
 She is also, together with Professor Sir Roy Goode and Professor Jeffrey Wool, runs the Cape Town Convention Academic Project.
 The Cape Town Convention, which establishes an international regime for the secured financing of large scale mobile equipment, such as aircraft, is one of the most important and innovative international conventions ever to have been concluded in the field of transnational commercial law.